ducodrupsteen/cloud-services/ccp/03-cloud-computing.md

 ### `SNS`
 `SNS` is similar in a way that it is used to send out messages, but it can also send out notifications to end users.
 It works with a publishing and subscribe model, or `pub/sub`.
 In `SNS` you can create a topic which acts like a channel where messages are published.
 Then you can configure subscribers for that topic and a single message will be delivered to those subscribers.
+With `SNS` a subscriber can be web servers, email addresses, Lambda functions or several other options

 Besides that you can also use `SNS` to send out mobile push notification, SMS and email.